Utagai/fangirl/README.md

 * `fangirl` emits logs during execution detailing what it is doing.
 However, `fangirl` explicitly separates its _read_ operations from its final _write_ operation of creating the playlist.
 This means that a failure prior to playlist creation will not create incremental work.
-* The playlist name will actually be appended to with a time range of the format `Mon Day, Year - Mon Day, Year`.
-* Similar to above, the playlist _description_ will also be updated with information to denote its creation by `fangirl` and the time range (albeit in a bit more verbose of a format).
+* The playlist name isn't exactly honored.
+See the screenshot for additional information `fangirl` appends to the name.
 * `fangirl` does not handle cases where a playlist size exceeds 10,000, which is the maximum playlist size.
 It is fixable by overflowing into multiple playlists, but it isn't something I've personally faced.
 Open an issue if its a problem for you.
 Otherwise, I'll fix it if I ever need to.